We have updated our policy for missed appointments, please view it here

 I have heard there are multifocal lenses that can be implanted.
 Does that mean I can do without glasses?

-Yes, there are multiple types of IOL's that can be implanted.
-These lenses can provide patients with multiple ranges of vision including distance, intermediate, and near.
-In most cases, patients are able to perform normal daily activity without glasses or contacts.
+Yes, there are multiple types of IOLs that can be implanted.
+These lenses can provide patients with multiple ranges of vision, including distance, intermediate, and near.
+In most cases, patients are able to perform normal daily activities without glasses or contacts.
 You will need to consult your ophthalmologist as to whether you are a suitable candidate for a multifocal lens.
 Additional charges may apply to multifocal upgrades.

 Glaucoma FAQ